catamay/10701-Project/README.md

 ## Running The Project
 The instructions below tell you how to run any of the models described in the report.

-To run Dynamics-Based Action Projection: $python3
+To run Dynamics-Based Action Projection: $python3 'train and eval_dynamic.py'

 To run Lyapunov-Based Action Projection trained on entire trajectories: $python3 train-and-eval-trajectory-based.py